YunoHost-Apps/kresus_ynh/README.md

 ## Limitations

 * By default, all users have access to the accounts.
-Need to manually select authorised user through YunoHost Administration Panel.
+The admin needs to manually select the authorised user through YunoHost Administration Panel.

 # Additional information